 Over $1 million in recent fines against New Jersey CVS stores after prescription mix-ups and mistakes

 Several recent cases illustrate the possible dangers of pharmacy mistakes.
 Five CVS pharmacies in three New Jersey counties were found to have made numerous errors in doling out medication, including giving out breast cancer medication instead of chewable fluoride tablets to children, drugs to reduce cholesterol instead of diabetes medication, and pills for schizophrenia instead of for high blood pressure.
 New Jersey state officials investigated the pharmacies and fined them $650,000.

 CVS again faced scrutiny in New Jersey when two stores continued to operate their pharmacies and sell medications after air conditioning outages for multiple days.
 The inside temperatures were higher than the maximum recommended to prevent drugs and other items from losing their effectiveness.
 Although no injuries resulted, the Division of Consumer Affairs settled with CVS for $500,000 and a promise to correct their practices.

-If you have been injured by a pharmacist’s mistake in New Jersey, seek experienced legal help to evaluate your potential claims by contacting the knowledgeable and effective Bloomingburg and Poughkeepsie medical malpractice lawyers at Ingber & Provost for a free consultation at 845-733-2720.
+If you have been injured by a pharmacist’s mistake in New York, seek experienced legal help to evaluate your potential claims by contacting the knowledgeable and effective Bloomingburg and Poughkeepsie medical malpractice lawyers at Ingber & Provost for a free consultation at 845-733-2720.